temujindang/website-1/src/site/blog/march-2020-update.md

 ### Hard at work... and growing

-A lot has happened at Oxide since we first decloaked in Decemeber and I apologize for the lack of an official update on our end, other than our Twitter feeds.
+A lot has happened at Oxide since we first de-cloaked in December and I apologize for the lack of an official update on our end, other than our Twitter feeds.
 We've been hard at work building a product!